jsonmaur/sass-system/README.md

 @use "@ssbuild/core";
 ```

-Point Sass to the parent path of the ssbuild project folder using [--load-path](https://sass-lang.com/documentation/cli/dart-sass#load-path), whether it's in `vendor`, `deps`, or `node_modules`.
-That's it!
+Point Sass to the parent path of the ssbuild project folder using [--load-path](https://sass-lang.com/documentation/cli/dart-sass#load-path), whether it's in `vendor`, `deps`, or `node_modules`, and that's it!
 All the utility classes will now be included in your CSS output.

 ```html
 <div class="m-5 p-5 bg-gray-8 measure-regular md:measure-wide">